 Use social networks (Facebook, Twitter, Instagram, etc)

-Social networks have become so popular, that everyone is signed up in at least one social networking site.
-Facebook alone has about 1.79 billion active users every month (as of the third quarter of 2016).
+Social networks have become so popular, that everyone is signed up on at least one social networking site.
+Facebook alone has about 2.96 billion active users every month (as of 2023).
 I can go on and on about the stats of all the social networks, but I think you get the gist.
-If they have such high numbers, then it is highly possible that the person you are looking for is in at least one of them.
+If they have such high numbers, then it is highly possible that the person you are looking for is on at least one of them.
 This means that you can do a person search by name using social media networks.

 You can use a site that has collective results for almost all social networks.
 This route is much simpler and will give you the results you need.
 Social searcher is free to use (but they do have premium options that may interest you).